MicrosoftDocs/win32/desktop-src/uxguide/vis-fonts.md

 ### Contrast

 Text is easiest to read when there is a large difference between the luminance of the text and the background.
-Black text on a white background gives the highest contrast—dark text on a very light background can provide high contrast as well.
+Black text on a white background gives the highest contrast dark text on a very light background can provide high contrast as well.
 This combination is best for primary UI surfaces.

 Light text on a dark background offers good contrast, but not as good as dark text on a light background.
 This combination works well for secondary UI surfaces, such as Explorer task panes, that you want to de-emphasize relative to the primary UI surfaces.